Share

 Dry OutNormal4Master UFO segments; avoid rushed taps.

-Base After BaseHard5Focus on ship sections; use Practice Mode.
+Base After BaseHard5Focus on the ship sections while in Practice Mode.

 CyclesHarder9Master ball segments; avoid over-tapping.